dougbutner/web-4/README.md

 ## Geographic Stratification

-Across the globe, one geopolitical pattern seem to emerge.
+Across the globe, one geopolitical pattern seems to emerge.
 Cities are within Counties, are within Districts (States in the USA), are within nations, are within the world.

 1. Cities (aka Towns, Commonwealths, etc.)
 2. Counties (aka Divisions